CamiloTD/hackathon-bot/README.md

 + **/setup [trello-api-key] [trello-token]:**

     + If some parameters are blank, then, ask for them

     + Try to load the trello boards

         + If cannot fetch, writes an `invalid credentials` error to the client then end.

     + Set's up in the session manager

     + Saves the session manager data into the `storage (storage/index.js)`

 + **/link [github_repo (owner/project)]**

     + If github_repo is blank, then, ask for it

     + Try to get repo info

         + If cannot fetch

             + If status is `404`, sends an `invalid repository`error to the client, then end.

             + Sends an `internal error` to the client then end.

     + Get trello's boards and search if some of then exists with the github repo full name

         + If not exists, then create one and notify to the client

     + Create an object `{ backlog, todo, done }` with the `Backlog`, `To Do` and `Done` lists, if some of these files does not exists, then create them

         + If there are other existing lists, it will send a warning to the client encouraging to delete them from the board

     + It will iterate over the repo issues, it will try to get the trello's members from asignees's username and email (if public)

         + If there is not a card with the name of the repo in any of the `standart` lists *(Backlog, To Do, Done)*, then create a card

         + If there is one, then update it

     + It will iterate over the existing cards, and find the cards that **exists in trello, but not in github** (For a closed issue for example).
 For each card:

         + If the card is in 'Backlog', then remove it

         + If the card is in 'To Do', then move it to 'Done'

     + Sends a success message to the client

 + **/issues [github_repo]**

     + If github_repo is blank, then, ask for it

     + Try to get repo issues

         + If cannot fetch

             + If status is `404`, sends an `invalid repository`error to the client, then end.

-+ Sends an `internal error` to the client then end.
+            + Else, Sends an `internal error` to the client then end.

     + Sends a list of the issues with its respective urls

 + **/myboards:**

     + Try to get the boards from trello

-+ If cannot, then sends a `internal error` to the client, then end.
+        + If cannot fetch, then sends a `internal error` to the client, then end.

     + Sends a list of the boards in the format: `name: desc`